 A breeder is not just the person who will bring your puppy into this world, providing first-rate care for the first several months of your puppy’s life.
 They are also someone who will be part of your puppy-raising support team for many years to come.

-Many accountable breeders use sires and dams from outside of Canada to help strengthen and improve the genetic diversity in their breed – especially if it is a rare or less common breed.
-If your breeder used a dam or sire from outside of Canada, or if the puppies are being imported to Canada prior to sale, ask the breeder for more information why.
-This is a great opportunity to learn more about the breeder’s breeding and puppy rearing practices, and about the breed as a whole!
+- If your breeder used a dam or sire from outside of Canada, or if the puppies are being imported to Canada prior to sale, ask the breeder for more information why.
+Find out more about dog importation, import requirements and CFIA’s regulatory role below.

 Make an Informed Choice

-To start your search for a breeder that fits your family’s needs, contact the National Breed Club
+To start your search for a breeder, contact the National Breed Club

 The process of choosing an accountable breeder who will be a good fit for you and your family can seem challenging.
 We’ve compiled a list of key tips to help you find the right breeder.